 “Canada has by far the longest coastline in the world, yet Canada owns and maintains only a handful of dedicated research vessels to monitor this vast region,” says Eddy Carmack, a retired scientist from Fisheries and Oceans Canada who conceived the app idea.
 “This app will help automate many of the steps involved in data collection, making the process much simpler for volunteers.”

-The was recently chosen as one of the top 12 submissions in The Economist’s Ocean Innovation Challenge, which asked for solutions to help alleviate the tension between growth and sustainability.
+The app was recently chosen as one of the top 12 submissions in The Economist’s Ocean Innovation Challenge, which asked for ocean solutions to help alleviate the tension between growth and sustainability.
 Community Fishers won the online competition, earning ONC a complimentary seat at the 2015 World Ocean Summit in Portugal this month.

 Explore further: Researchers to look for patterns in patient data from ManagingLife’s pain diary app